lbenini/config/README.md

 # config
-This is a folder where I store some of my personal configuration
+This is a folder where I store some of my personal configuration Added RPI configuration